amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

 GPU-Accelerated Quantization Containers
 =======================================

 The standard Vitis AI Docker containers do not support GPU-accelerated quantization.
-To create a container with GPU-accelerated quantization enabled, download the following archive and follow the instructions in the included README.
+To create a container with GPU-accelerated quantization enabled, download the following archive and follow the instructions in the README file.

 `Download and build GPU Docker containers <https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.6.0-130.tar.gz>`_